sophiemiddleton/pyfitter/py-fitter/README.md

 ## Our interface:

-The fit_module.py calls zfit and the various parameterizations of the signal (CE) and backgrounds (currently DIO, Cosmics only).
-The PDFs are written only for the momentum parameter currently.
+The fit_module.py calls zfit and the various parameterizations of the signal (CE) and backgrounds (currently DIO, RPC, and Cosmics).
+1D PDFs are written for the time and momentum distributions, as well as a 2D PDF for time vs momentum (in progress).

-We plan to expand to a 2D momentum and time fit eventually.
+### Components specification

+The signal and backgrounds considered in the fit are specified in a dictionary within components.py .
+This dictionary specifies the following:
+* **pdf** -- PDF which describes the component; this will be one of the options described below
+* **pars** -- Optional user-defined values for the PDF values and lower/upper limits in the fit.
+If not given, default values for the parameters will be used.
+* **startCode**, **genCode**, **catColor** -- When the --categorize option is used, tracks are categorized based on the true particle type when plotting (for better comparison with fit results).
+The true particle type is defined by the corresponding startCode and genCode, and the component is plotted with color catColor.
+* **lineColor**, **lineStyle** -- The line color and style when drawing the PDF component

 ### The Momentum PDF Parameterizations

-* Conversion e- signal (CE) is currently parameterized as a Double Sided Crystal Ball, assuming there has been multiple scattering, energy losses and detector distortions;
+* **dscb** -- The conversion e- signal is expected to follow a Double Sided Crystal Ball distribution, assuming there has been multiple scattering, energy losses and detector distortions;
-* Decay in orbit (DIO) is currently parameterized using the work of Czernecki et al and the polynomial functional form derived in [Phys.
+* **poly58** -- Decay in orbit (DIO) is currently parameterized using the work of Czernecki et al and the polynomial functional form derived in [Phys.
 Rev. D 94, 051301];
-* Cosmic induced background is currently parameterized as a uniform distribution;
+* **uniform** -- Cosmic induced background is currently parameterized as a uniform distribution;
-* RPC will be characterized as a Gaussian, centered on 100MeV/c following studies outline in mu2e-doc-db: 36503.
+* **Gauss** -- RPC is characterized as a Gaussian, centered on 100MeV/c following studies outline in mu2e-doc-db: 36503.

-These distributions are all defined inside of the "Mom_PDF" script.
-This infrastructure needs to evolve as we develop more complexity.
+These distributions are all defined inside of momPDF_module.py.
+While the different distributions were developed to describe specific processes, this is not hardcoded in the script.

 ### The Time PDF Parameterizations